NeuralSec/Feature-Net-Learn/README.md

 # Feature-Net-Learn
-The code of our IEEE ICC paper ""Who Spread to Whom?
-Inferring Online Social Networks with User Features" In 2018 IEEE International Conference on Communications(ICC) (2018)".
+The code of our paper "Who Spread to Whom?
+Inferring Online Social Networks with User Features" In 2018 IEEE International Conference on Communications(ICC) (2018).

 The python code for a Multilayer perceptron neural network which aims to infer hidden network.
 The number of layers and perceptrons can be adjusted.
 A paper to be submitted is included.
 Files are listed as follows: